HL7/davinci-ecdx/input/pagecontent/attachments.md

 1. Payer responds with an http transactional layer response either accepting or rejecting transaction
 1. Payer attaches data to claim or prior authorization and processes it (out of scope)

+### Example Transaction Scenario

+In the following example, a Provider creates a claim and sends supporting CCDA documents using the FHIR operation, [`$submit-attachment`]:

+`POST [base]/$submit-attachment`

+#### Scenario 1: CCDA Document Attachments

+- Based on a set of pre-defined rules set by the Payer, Provider submits CCDA Documents as additional information for a claim. (*Unsolicited Attachments*).
+  - Typically when the attachments are CCDA documents as in this scenario, they are already digitally signed and supply provenance information.
+Therefore FHIR signatures and external Provenance resources are not needed.
+- Provider knows the Payer's endpoint for Sending attachments.
+Note that the `$submit-attachment` operation can be used by any HTTP end-point, not just FHIR RESTful servers.
+- "Unsolicited Attachments" imply that the *Provider* assigns the claim and line item identifiers (in other words, a "placer identifier") upon claim generation.
+- Re-association of attachments to the Claim, subsequent Claim processing and adjudication, and follow up communication are out of scope and out of band.

+{% include examplebutton_default.html example="attachment-scenario1.md" b_title = "Click Here To See Example Scenario 1: CCDA Document Attachments" %}

 ### Signatures